FIND ME ON

 Read: June 10, 2021 • Rating: 6/10

-Seth Godin shows us a much more personal and holistic view of marketing then is conventionally propagated.
-He gives lots of useful frameworks to think about how you should be approaching marketing for your own business, and what it takes to market a product well.
+He provides lots of useful frameworks to think about how to approach marketing for your own business, and what it takes to market a product well.

-The book didn't resonate as much with me on my first read, but I suspect that if I come back and read it again, I'll get more out of it and my rating will increase.
+The book didn't resonate as much with me on my first read, but when I read it again, I suspect that I'll get more out of it and my rating will increase.

 The ABC Murders